Home Reports Australia Home and Garden WooCommerce Ecommerce Industry Report

 Key Takeaways

-Organic traffic has declined -27.3% year-over-year, signalling a significant drop in search visibility that threatens the primary revenue channel.
+Organic search dominates traffic at 57.8% of total visits, yet YoY organic traffic has declined -24.1%, signalling a significant SEO erosion that threatens the primary acquisition channel.

 Get a monthly email when this data is updated